TimHopg/obsidian/MLX.md

 `T` - transparency
 `RGB` - Red/Green/Blue
 #### Events
+Events are things that happen at runtime that can be detected by the program.
+Keyboard events, mouse events or window events (like closing, resizing a window etc).

 Mac has only partial support of X11 so X11_mask isn't supported:
 ```
 enum {